 Supporting Your Hypothalamus

 One of the biggest things that can really help you transition through the change is supporting your hypothalamus.
-Your hypothalamus becomes really dysfunctional when your sex hormones plummet during menopause, causing a myriad of symptoms, including hot flashes, insomnia, weight gain, low sex drive, mood swings, memory loss, muscle and bone loss, digestive issues, weird pains, allergies, and hypersensitivity.
+Your hypothalamus becomes really dysfunctional when your sex hormones plummet during menopause.
+This causes a myriad of symptoms, including hot flashes, insomnia, weight gain, low sex drive, mood swings, memory loss, muscle and bone loss, digestive issues, weird pains, allergies, and hypersensitivity.
 All of these factors are controlled by your hypothalamus.
-When you support your hypothalamus throughout the change, you’re going to find that your endocrine glands are going to last a lot longer.
+When you support your hypothalamus throughout the change, balancing hormones naturally during menopause, you’re going to find that your endocrine glands are going to last a lot longer.

-If you support your hypothalamus, you may be able to stave off taking hormone replacement therapy, or if you do need it, you’ll need the least amount of hormones possible to control your symptoms.
-This way, you don’t have to be overdosed with hormones and risk growing things you don’t want, like tumors.
+Supporting the hypothalamus may help stave off taking hormone replacement therapy, or at least reduce how much is needed.
+This way, you don’t have to overdose with hormones and risk growing things you don’t want, like tumors.

 The other thing to understand is that finding hormonal balance during menopause does mean that you might have to make some lifestyle changes.
 You may have to change your nutrition plan or your exercise routine.
 You may even have to change your sleep routine or shift your mindset.
 I know that’s a hard one, but what you believe, becomes.
 If you’re suffering through menopause symptoms, and you’re not aging as gracefully as you’d like to, a lot of that is affected by what you believe.
 You may have imprinted beliefs from your childhood that affect the way you deal with stress.
 Shifting your mindset can be really important in changing how menopause affects you physically, emotionally, and mentally.

 I wish I could tell you that there’s a perfect menopause diet, exercise plan, sleep routine, and mindset.
 But there’s not, because it’s different for everyone.
-This is why it’s really important that you understand where you’re coming from in terms of your family history, your genetics, and your lifestyle background as you enter the change.
+This is why you must understand where you’re coming from in terms of your family history, your genetics, and your lifestyle background as you enter the change.
 Once you know these things, you’ll know what needs to be adjusted so you can be successful in navigating menopause.